nytes75/access-s_download_data/README.md

 8. Once the script completes, you'll find the downloaded data in the specified main folder, organized by data type and variable.

-You can now use the downloaded netCDF data for your analysis and research.

-Enjoy using this script to download ACCESS-S netCDF data efficiently!